Caushaud Lyons: Tampa Bay Buccaneers

 Lyons was signed by the Buccaneers as an undrafted free agent on May 5, 2015.
-He was waived on September 5, 2015.
+He was waived by the Buccaneers on September 5.

 Pittsburgh Steelers

 Lyons was claimed off waivers by the Pittsburgh Steelers on September 6, 2015.
 He was released on September 30 and then re-signed to the practice squad on October 2.
-On January 19, Lyons signed a futures contract with the Pittsburgh Steelers.
+On January 19, Lyons signed a futures contract with the Steelers.

 On September 3, 2016, Lyons was released by the Steelers as part of final roster cuts.
-The next day he was signed to the Steelers' practice squad.
+The next day he was re-signed to the Steelers' practice squad.

 Tennessee Titans

-On January 24, 2017, Lyons signed a futures contract with the Titans.
-He was waived on June 13, 2017.
+On January 24, 2017, Lyons signed a futures contract with the Tennessee Titans.
+He was waived by the Titans on June 13.

 Los Angeles Rams

 On July 28, 2017, Lyons was signed by the Los Angeles Rams.
-He was waived on August 22, 2017.
+He was waived by Los Angeles on August 22.

 Detroit Lions

 On August 23, 2017, Lyons was claimed off waivers by the Detroit Lions.
-He was waived on September 2, 2017.
+He was waived by the Lions on September 2.